 - 1. Team members are to call 911 directly, if a child or an adult is:

 - Unresponsive

 - Not Breathing

 - Has No Pulse

 - Has Excessive Bleeding

 - Is Having a Seizure.

-- 2. After you have called 911, call the West Connection Center ext 247 and let them know what the medical emergency is and state that you have already called 911.
-The team member at the West Connection Center will then contact the Emergency Response Coordinator; Jonathan Frank (Facilities Manager) or if absent contact Rickey Batz.
+- 2. After you have called 911, call Calvary Church's Medical Team so they can come and assist until the emergency team has arrived.
+The Medical Team's extension can be found next to the phone in every classroom.